lana-20/adb-commands/README.md

 ✰ <code>adb logcat</code> - Displays the logcat output for the connected device, which can be helpful for debugging.

 ✰ <code>adb shell</code> - Opens a shell on the connected device, allowing me to run commands on the device directly.
+  - [ ] When I conduct interruption testing, I use the <code>adb shell</code> util to turn the mobile and WiFi service networks on and off.
+For example:

+            adb shell svc data enable
+            adb shell svc data disable
+            adb shell svc wifi enable
+            adb shell svc wifi disable

+      In the context of interrupt testing, I can also mimick a call on an emulator:

+            adb shell am start -a android.intent.action.CALL

 ✰ <code>adb shell dumpsys <system_service></code> - Displays detailed information about a specific system service on the device.
+  - [ ] I often use the <code>dumpsys</code> util to to obtain the minSDK version info about the package when selecting/configuring devices for proper test coverage.
+For example, minSDK 25 stands for Android version 7.1:

+           % adb shell dumpsys package com.myapp.app | grep version
+           versionCode=72 minSDK=25 targetSDK=31 versionName=2.0.72

+	On Windows, replace <code>grep</code> with either <code>find</code> or <code>findstr</code>.

 ✰ <code>adb -d shell ip addr show wlan0</code> - Finds the device's IP address.
 Alternatively, I can search in the phone settings.